guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 Let's start by setting up the scenario where our lonely cube will exist and move around.

 ### Basic Setup – Canvas, Renderer, Scene and Lighting
 Let's invoke the basic three.js elements to setup a boring black scene (please check [tutorial 01](https://github.com/guillemontecinos/itp-residency-2020-2021/blob/master/three-js/tutorials/01-intro-to-threejs/intro-to-threejs.md) for further information).
 Start by importing three.js, remember it is recommended to import it as a module since the script we are working on is a module too.
-Then, let's decalre a variable that stores an instance of the HTML canvas, a [`THREE.WebGLRenderer`](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer) pointing to that canvas, and a [`THREE.Scene`](https://threejs.org/docs/index.html#api/en/scenes/Scene) that represents the 3D world.
-Subsequently, let's create an [THREE.HemisphereLight](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) light which represents the skylight and takes two colors –one for the sky and other for the ground– that blend in the scene.
+Then, let's declare a variable to store an instance of the HTML canvas, a [`THREE.WebGLRenderer`](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer) pointing to that canvas, and a [`THREE.Scene`](https://threejs.org/docs/index.html#api/en/scenes/Scene) that represents the 3D world.
+Subsequently, let's create a [THREE.HemisphereLight](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) light which represents the skylight and takes two colors –one for the sky and other for the ground– that blend in the scene.

 ```js
 import * as THREE from 'https://unpkg.com/three@0.121.1/build/three.module.js'